History of art: Oceania

-The Art of Oceania includes the geographic areas of Micronesia, Polynesia, Australia, New Zealand, and Melanesia.
+Oceanian art includes the geographic areas of Micronesia, Polynesia, Australia, New Zealand, and Melanesia.
 One approach treats the area thematically, with foci on ancestry, warfare, the body, gender, trade, religion, and tourism.
 Unfortunately, little ancient art survives from Oceania.
 Scholars believe that this is likely because artists used perishable materials, such as wood and feathers, which did not survive in the tropical climate, and there are no historical records to refer to most of this material.
 The understanding of Oceania's artistic cultures thus begins with the documentation of it by Westerners, such as Captain James Cook, in the 18th century.
 At the turn of the 20th century the French artist Paul Gauguin spent significant amounts of time in Tahiti, living with local people and making modern art — a fact that has become intertwined with Tahitian visual culture to the present day.
 The indigenous art of Australia often looks like abstract modern art, but it has deep roots in local culture.

 The art of Oceania is the last great tradition of art to be appreciated by the world at large.
 Despite being one of the longest continuous traditions of art in the world, dating back at least fifty millennia, it remained relatively unknown until the second half of the 20th century.

 The often ephemeral materials of Aboriginal art of Australia makes it difficult to determine the antiquity of the majority of the forms of art practised today.
 The most durable forms are the multitudes of rock engravings and rock paintings which are found across the continent.
 In the Arnhem Land escarpment, evidence suggests that paintings were being made fifty thousand years ago, antedating the Palaeolithic rock paintings of Altamira & Lascaux in Europe.